-PRESERVE THE GREENWAY – STOP THE HONEYBOURNE LINK
+PRESERVE THE GREENWAY – STOP THE HONEYBOURNE LINE

 The Stratford Greenway Group (SGG) promotes awareness of the health, social and environmental benefits arising from the Stratford-upon-Avon to Long Marston Greenway and Summerton Way, its associated green corridor within Stratford town.